 Gravity received ten Oscar-nominations and won seven, including Best Director for Cuarón, who told the packed IMAX audience that he does not regard the movie as science fiction or fantasy.

-When it comes to the origins of the movie, Cuarón said that he had been much more influenced by the reality of space exploration than sci fi.
-As a child he had been gripped by Marooned, a 1969 American film directed by John Sturges and starring Gregory Peck, Richard Crenna, David Janssen, James Franciscus, and Gene Hackman about three astronauts who become stranded in space and a subsequent rescue by the Soviets.
+When it comes to the origins of the movie, Cuarón said that he had been much more influenced by the reality of space exploration than sci-fi.
+As a child, he had been gripped by Marooned, a 1969 American film directed by John Sturges and starring Gregory Peck, Richard Crenna, David Janssen, James Franciscus, and Gene Hackman about three astronauts who become stranded in space and subsequent rescue by the Soviets.
 ‘It was very well researched and they really took seriously the realistic approach…it is a blast.’